-The mission of Galveston CASA is to provide trained community volunteers who advocate for the best interest of abused and neglected children in the foster care system in an effort to secure safety and permanency while increasing awareness about child abuse.
+The mission of Galveston CASA is to provide trained community volunteers, appointed by the court, who advocate for the best interest children who have experienced abuse and neglect in the foster care system in an effort to secure safety and permanency through family reunification while increasing awareness about child abuse.

 Welcome to Galveston CASA!
-Thank you for agreeing to volunteer to help abused and neglected children.
+Thank you for agreeing to volunteer to help children who have experienced abuse and neglect.
 This manual outlines the policies for advocates.
-To ensure your success with CASA, please read the manual carefully.
+To ensure your success with CASA of Galveston County, please read the manual carefully.
 If you have any questions, ask your Advocate Supervisor.